Thorsten Arnold

 Academic Training

 Thorsten received academic training environmental engineering (BTU Cottbus) and in Earth Systems sciences at CvO Univ.
 Oldenburg, Germany, at the Institute for Chemistry and Biology of the sea (ICBM).
 He later pursued a dissertation in watershed sciences and agricultural economics (Univ.
 Hohenheim, Germany).
 His academic training uniquely bridges the two pillars of climate dynamics: the global greenhouse gas forcing and the role of regional land use and agriculture.
 Thorsten advocated against selling public water utilities to international investors and against some destructive aspects of global trade deregulation and worked with national and international development agencies.
-He also was professional educator for the Savory Institute in 2020-2021.
+He also trained to be a professional educator for the Savory Institute in 2020-2021.

 Experience